 Ques 12.
 Compare StringBuffer and StringBuilder in java.

 Ques 13.
-Mention the number of objects that will be created in this code
+Mention the number of object that will be created in this code

 String str1= new String(“javastring”);